Dogs & Tick Prevention: Your Simple Guide

 The same is true for the front legs.
 Look around the crease of the hip.
 While you’re checking each leg, work your way down the thigh toward the paw.
 When you get there, check between each of your dog’s toes.

 Toes are a common spot to find ticks that might have been waiting on the ground, and the toe crease is a perfect environment for them because it’s closed off and seldom checked.
+You may notice that your dog is licking their paws and toes if they have a tick lodged there.

 No matter how hard you check, it's unlikely that you'll always find every tick.
 That's why it's important reduce the number of ticks in your environment by taking simple steps in your yard.
 Let's find out how to do that.

-2. Eliminate Ticks in Your Yard
+You Can Prevent Ticks from Living in Your Yard

 If you’re getting serious and you have an hour or two, check out this Tick Management Handbook created by the Connecticut Agricultural Experiment Station.
 Even if you’re not in the northeastern United States, the guide should give you rock-solid tick management insights.

 In fact, reading that guide will give you deep knowledge about how ticks live, feed, distribute themselves, and end up latching to you and your loved ones (furry or otherwise).
+If you don’t have that much time right now, here are some key points that will make it more difficult for ticks to thrive on your property:

 What’s a tick’s habitat, you might ask?
 Well, pretty much any crowded or covered organic space other than short grass.